July 2018: The United States Grants more Patent Claims for CNCAssembly®

 Larry Allingham, Vice President of Operations at Transformix, will be a featured speaker at The Assembly Show, North America's principal annual exhibition of assembly technology.

-Larry's presentation, entitled "CNC Assembly®: A Unique Combination of Speed and Flexiblity," is scheduled for October 29, 2014 at 2:00 PM.
+Larry's presentation, entitled "CNC Assembly®: A Unique Combination of Speed and Flexibility," is scheduled for October 29, 2014 at 2:00 PM.

 The Assembly Show takes place in Rosemont, Illinois from October 28-30, 2014.
 More information can be found here.